numoonchld/numoonchld.github.io/_posts/2019-01-18-generate-an-express-app.md

 cd tulpa-gen
 ```

-open the *package.json* file (in vs-code) and review the dependencies (i.e. node packages need to run the newly created app)
+open the *package.json* file (in vs-code) and review the dependencies (i.e. node packages needed to run the newly created app)

-check for the latest dependency package versions on *npm* package website or install check updates *npm* package to see the latest version availabe of each dependency
+check for the latest dependency package versions on *npm* package website or install a dedicated package
 ```
 npm install -g npm-check-updates
 ```